2019 Luzon earthquake: Damage and effects

-Government Infrastructures
+Government infrastructure

-According to Pampanga governor Lilia Pineda, several structures in the province were damaged by the quake, including Chuzon Supermarket, a 4-story supermarket in Porac, The Bataan-Pampanga boundary arch collapsed, and the control tower and passenger's terminal of Clark International Airport damaged.
+The Bataan-Pampanga boundary arch collapsed, and the control tower and passenger's terminal of Clark International Airport damaged.
 In Central Luzon, 5 dams were damaged and in need of immediate repairs, with an estimated cost of 20 million pesos, according to the National Irrigation Administration (NIA).

-Commercial Buildings
+Commercial buildings

-On April 25, the Philippine National Police (PNP) released the CCTV footage of the collapsed Chuzon Supermarket; the video shows the actual collapse of the second floor of the building just 10 seconds after the earthquake.
-Due to the collapse of the 4-story Chuzon Supermarket, the Department of the Interior and Local Government had to suspend all business permits of Chuzon Supermarket and its branches, as well as to conduct an investigation regarding the collapse of the 4-storey commercial establishment, which was built 4 years ago.
+The site where the most casualties occurred during the earthquake was a branch of the Chuzon Supermarket in Porac, Pampanga which collapsed, killing five people.
+CCTV footage from the store showed the collapse of the second floor of the building just 10 seconds into the earthquake.
+The Department of the Interior and Local Government ordered the suspension of operations of all Chuzon branches and investigated its collapse.
 Some branches resumed operations in 2020.

 Power

-Power outages were reported in the provinces of Bataan, La Union, Pampanga and Pangasinan.
-They were also experienced in parts of Quezon, Batangas, Camarines Sur and Sorsogon, where power supply has since been restored.
+Power outages were reported in the provinces of Bataan, La Union, Pampanga and Pangasinan, as well as in parts of Quezon, Batangas, Camarines Sur and Sorsogon, but were later corrected.
 The National Grid Corporation of the Philippines (NGCP) issued an alert level at yellow status on the Luzon grid after the initial earthquake.